Hiccup246/Thunderbots-AVC2016/README.md

 ###Week 2 review
 * James has finished network code and is ready to test it
 * Tom and Thomas have finalised chassis
-* Harry and Arnold have finished writing the quadrant 1 code which is ready for testing
+* Harry and Arnold have finished writing the quadrant 1 code which is now ready for testing
 * Only goal for week 3 which was not met was to completet the code for quadrant one

 ## Week 3 goals: